 Facilitated by Dr Sam Littlemore

->

-> This one day training course is designed to enable participants to develop an awareness of self-harm and suicide, identify triggers and warning signs and provide effective support to students within the school environment and beyond.
+This one day training course is designed to enable participants to develop an awareness of self-harm and suicide in young people, identify triggers and warning signs and provide effective support to students within the school environment and beyond.

->

-> By the end of the session participants will be able to:
+By the end of the session participants will be able to:

 Describe how to differentiate between different types of self-harming and self-injuring behaviour and identify possible reasons for / functions of these behaviours

 Consider how personal attitudes and anxieties can have an impact on the response provided

 Identify the signs and signals that might suggest an individual is thinking about suicide (including identification of risk factors)

 Explain how to carry out an initial assessment of risk in relation to self-harm, self-injury and suicidal intent (including the need to engage and establish rapport, demonstrate an empathic approach and know how to ask appropriate questions and actively listen)